Last Updated on November 23, 2021 by Ope Quadri

 Depending on monthly allocation is killing a lot of states, they must look inward to boost Internally Generated Revenue (IGR).

-This also means that foreign investors can come into the state to tap into opportunities on ground which need urgent attention.
+This also means that foreign investors can come into the state to tap into business opportunities on ground which need urgent attention.

 The businesses highlighted in this post aren’t exclusively meant for foreigners, Nigerians who have the financial capabilities can also come in.